 Robert Wiene, from a crazed theatre family himself, went on to direct dozens more features but none nearing the impact of 'Caligari,' his first. photo: Decla-Bioscop Studios

-The world would have done well to study German cinema a bit closer in the inter-bellum period, as Kracauer notes.
-Conversely, Decla-Bioscop’s creation of such a psychologically keyed masterpiece testifies to the potential of an art/industry, rational/romantic partnership, as a way of finding narratives at the advanced edge of the general public dream and thereby influencing it.
+The world would have done well to study German cinema a bit closer in the inter-bellum period, Kracauer tells us.
+Conversely, Decla-Bioscop’s creation of such a psychologically keyed masterpiece testifies to the potential of an art/industry, rational/romantic partnership, as a way of finding narratives at the advanced edge of the general public's dream structure and thereby influencing it.

 Kracauer goes on to detail all the cinema art movements and market perturbations in Germany during the 20s and 30s – events that both reflected and effected the German zeitgeist at the time.
-He concludes with a chilling survey of Riefenstahl and her also artistic but narratively perverse "Triumph of the Will," and an analysis of Goebbels.
+He concludes with a chilling survey of Riefenstahl, notably her artistically great but narratively perverse "Triumph of the Will" and Goebbels.

-Like Hitler, Goebbels was a failed artist, although fairly well-received modernist novel was much more successful then his bosses paintings.
+Like Hitler, Goebbels was a failed artist, although his fairly well-received modernist novel was much more successful then his boss' paintings.
 Abandoning literature, he tried to put narrative magic-making at the service of a machine devoid of soul, a contradiction in terms.

 "Caligari" is the pinnacle of the German Expressionist cinema that Goebbels tried to cannibalize, although over the longrun it rose above and critiqued him.
 The film continues to cast its spell, from "Catcher in the Rye," where Holden Caulfield is discovered to be in a mental institution at book’s end, to "Dr. Strangelove," where similar horrific themes were farced up into tragicomedy.